Bavaria: Geography

 Bavaria shares international borders with Austria (Salzburg, Tyrol, Upper Austria and Vorarlberg) and the Czech Republic (Karlovy Vary, Plzeň and South Bohemian Regions), as well as with Switzerland (across Lake Constance to the Canton of St. Gallen).
-All of these countries are part of the Schengen Area, so the borders are completely open (except during COVID-19).

 Neighboring states within Germany are Baden-Württemberg, Hesse, Thuringia, and Saxony.
 Two major rivers flow through the state: the Danube (Donau) and the Main.
 The Bavarian Forest and the Bohemian Forest form the vast majority of the frontier with the Czech Republic and Bohemia.

-The major cities in Bavaria are Munich (München), Nuremberg (Nürnberg), Augsburg, Regensburg, Würzburg, Ingolstadt, Fürth, and Erlangen.

 The geographic center of the European Union is located in the northwestern corner of Bavaria.

-Mountains

-The Bavarian Alps define the border with Austria (including the Austrian federal-states of Vorarlberg, Tyrol and Salzburg), and within the range is the highest peak in Germany: the Zugspitze.